mihpolya/SK12_Automation_Project_Testing/README.md

  - if a test failure occurs, there must be a screenshot saved in a directory of the project

-Test scenarios:

-1. Create a new profile
+Tests included in the project:

-2. Login with existing valid credentials
+1. LoginTest - Login with existing valid credentials

-3. Login in and create a post

-4. Login and delete a post

-5. Login and update the personal info
+2. ModifyProfileTest - Login and update the personal info

-6. Login and follow another user
+3. FollowTest - Login and follow another user

+4. Login in and create a post

+5. Login and delete a post